alexdaffern/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 - talk about the vocab but try to leave out the Finnish words because the student can refer to the vocab table.
 - Make sure clues aren't repetitive and that they work together
 - For adessive cases make sure lla, ssa, llä are correct and only mentioned in one line
+- Make sure to iclude the correct consonant gradation if needed.